pmartinolli/TTTTRPG/README.md

 - Draw different kind of lines for better understanding of links.
 - Use sans-serif font for better readability.
 - Change the font/color/background of the name of items with a cover picture for better readability.
+- Currently (may 2022) : updating the information on Wikidata, then generating different graphs through queries and stuff (work in progress).

 ## Acknowledgements